zero trust network design

 If it receives another packet type, it views this as an attack, which is helpful for bad packet detection.
 Therefore, SPA can determine an attack based on a single malicious packet, a highly effective way to detect network-based attacks.
 Thus, external network and cross-domain attacks are detected.

-Zero Trust SASE architecture requirements: Mutually encrypted connections
+B. Zero Trust SASE architecture requirements: Mutually encrypted connections:

 Mutually encrypted connections

 Secondly, it enforces device validation, which helps against threats from unauthorized devices.
-Not only can we examine the requesting user, we can also perform device validation.
-Device validation ensures that the machine is running on trusted hardware and is used by the appropriate user.
+We can examine the requesting user and perform device validation.
+Device validation ensures that the machine runs on trusted hardware and is used by the appropriate user.

-Finally, suppose a device does become compromised.
-In that case, there is a complete lockdown on lateral movements as a user is only allowed access to the resource it is authorized to.
+Finally, suppose a device becomes compromised.
+In that case, lateral movements are entirely locked down, as a user is only allowed access to the resource it is authorized to.
 Or they could be placed into a sandbox zone where human approval must intervene and assess the situation.

 Traditional applications were grouped into VLANs whether they offered similar services or not.
 Everything on that VLAN was reachable.
 The VLAN was a performance construct to break up broadcast domains, but it was pushed into the security world and never meant to be there.